cda-tum/mqt-predictor/docs/FigureOfMerit.rst

           feature_vector = calc_device_specific_features(qc, device)
           feature_vector_list.append(feature_vector)

-2. **Label Generation:** Compute the Hellinger distance between the noisy probability distribution (obtained from executing on a quantum device) and the noiseless distribution (from simulation, e.g., using ``DDSim``).
+2. **Label Generation:** Compute the Hellinger distance between the noisy probability distribution (obtained from executing on a quantum device) and the noiseless distribution (from simulation, e.g., using ``MQT DDSIM``).

    .. code-block:: python